tshort/StaticCompiler.jl/README.md

 Because Julia objects follow C memory layouts, compiled libraries should be usable from most languages that can interface with C. For example, results should be usable with Python's [CFFI](https://cffi.readthedocs.io/en/latest/) package.

-For WebAssembly, interface helpers are available at [WebAssemblyInterfaces](https://github.com/tshort/WebAssemblyInterfaces.jl).
+For WebAssembly, interface helpers are available at [WebAssemblyInterfaces](https://github.com/tshort/WebAssemblyInterfaces.jl), and users should also see [WebAssemblyCompiler](https://github.com/tshort/WebAssemblyCompiler.jl) for a package more focused on compilation of WebAssebly in general.